Cranstoom History, Family Crest & Coats of Arms

 Scotland with its rugged terrain and rich ancestry was the beginning of the ancient family tree of the Cranstoom family.
 In Scotland, hereditary surnames were adopted according to fairly general rules and during the late Middle Ages, names that were derived from localities became increasingly widespread.
 Local names originally denoted the proprietorship of the village or estate.
-The Cranstoom family lived in Edinburghshire.
+The Cranstoom family lived in "the lands or barony of the name in Midlothian, the 'tun of Cran or Cren.'
+Certain individuals of this name are mentioned in early charters but it is not now possible to establish their connection with one another. ' "

 Early Origins of the Cranstoom family

-Edinburghshire, a former county, now part of the Midlothian council area where Eric de Cranston witnessed a charter by William the Lion in the 12th century.
+The surname Cranstoom was first found in Edinburghshire, a former county, now part of the Midlothian council area where Eric de Cranston witnessed a charter by William the Lion in the 12th century.
 An Andrew de Cragestone of Edinburghshire rendered homage to King Edward of England during his brief conquest of Scotland in 1296.
 It is thought that this name was actually Cranestone, as his seal bore the 'Cranstoun' crane.
-His son, another Andrew was the first recognized Chief of the Cranstouns, in 1338.
+"Another Andrew de Cranstoun, dominus de eodem, apparently the first so styled, was dead before 1338.
+Thomas de Cranstoun, provost of Edinburgh, 1423.

 Early History of the Cranstoom family